euroargodev/argopy/docs/user-guide/fetching-argo-data/data_sources.rst

 Features
 ~~~~~~~~

 Each of the data sources have their own features and capabilities.
-In the table are summarized the **argopy** support for each data sources.
-Note that an unchecked dataset does not mean that it is not available in the data source, only that **argopy** does not support it, yet.
+In the table are summarized the **Argopy** support
+for each data sources and available third-party products.

+Note that an unchecked dataset does not mean that it is not available in the data source, only that **Argopy** does
+not support it.

-.. list-table:: Table of **argopy** data sources features
+.. list-table:: Table of **Argopy** data sources and products features
     :header-rows: 1
     :stub-columns: 2